rajinder-yadav/quantlab_compression/README.md

 With the conservative values, the compression ratio is: 1.9263258666505005, almost 50% compression.

-Here is are the files size (below) I used to calculate the ratio.
+Here are the files size (below) I used to calculate the ratio.

 ```
 -rw-rw-r-- 1 yadav yadav  4575702 Sep 13 17:41 testdata